ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 4. Scroll down to the DNS Records section and click **Add** to create a new record:
    1. Type: **CNAME**
    2. Name: **secure-file-storage**
-   3. Alias: The **Ingress subdomain** of YOUR-CLUSTER, `echo $INGRESS_SUBDOMAIN`.
-Something like YOUR-CLUSTER-NAME-e012345678901234f61a87aaaaaaaa3a-0000.us-south.containers.appdomain.cloud
+   3. Alias: The **Ingress subdomain** of YOUR-CLUSTER.
+Something like YOUR-CLUSTER-NAME-e012345678901234f61a87aaaaaaaa3a-0000.us-south.containers.appdomain.cloud.
+In the shell:
+      ```sh
+      echo $INGRESS_SUBDOMAIN
+      ```
+   {: codeblock}

    4. Click **Add Record**

-Connect {{site.data.keyword.secrets-manager_short}} instance to Lets Encrypt.
+Connect {{site.data.keyword.secrets-manager_short}} instance to Let's Encrypt.
-1. A Lets Encrypt ACME account and associated **.pem** file is required.
+1. A Let's Encrypt ACME account and associated **.pem** file is required.
 Use an existing one or [create one](/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui#create-acme-account):
    1. Install the **acme-account-creation-tool**.
 [Creating a Let's Encrypt ACME account](/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui#create-acme-account) contains instructions and a link to the creation tool.
    2. Run **acme-account-creation-tool** to create an accout specifically for this secure-file-storage example.
 Below is an example session for a Mac.:
    ```